Peterpiotr/siguren-documentation-3/docs/source/03_risk_reduction_using_ms/risk_reduction_using_ms.rst

 (We assume that the measures called by Clause 6.1 steps 2 and 3 are already in place).

-6) SIGUREN can assist Arcelor with the documentation that shall demonstrate the results and how the risk reduction has been achieved.
+6) SIGUREN can assist the end-user with the documentation that shall demonstrate the results and how the risk reduction has been achieved.

 * According to Clause 3.20 an inherently safe design measure is a protective